grazhopper/svndumptool/README.txt

 Python classes
 ==============

-The python classes are documented using epydoc (http://epydoc.sourceforge.net/).
+The Python classes are documented using epydoc (http://epydoc.sourceforge.net/).
 To generate the HTML docs just enter the following commands: